fjorka/bacteria_pa_van_analysis/README.md

-# Analysis of bacteria features
+# Analysis of bacteria treated with antimicrobial fatty acids

 Analysis accompany publication in preparation: